 This helps to determine the stage of your cancer and plan the best treatment for you.It also provides the opportunity to remove any involved lymph nodes.

 If you have an invasive (infiltrating) breast cancer then some form of lymph node surgery in the underarm (axilla) will be recommended.
 If you're having breast conserving surgery this is done through a separate incision in the armpit, and if you're having a mastectomy, it's done through the mastectomy incision.

 Types of axillary surgery

-These can be identified before surgery by using a mapping process called lymphoscintigraphy.
+- A mapping process called lymphoscintigraphy can be used to identify the sentinel nodes before surgery.
 This involves injecting a small amount of radioactive tracer fluid into the breast, usually around the areola.
 The sentinel node(s) will be the first to take up this fluid.
 A scan is performed to provide an image which identifies the location of the correct node(s) for the surgeon to remove.

 The risk of developing lymphoedema following sentinel node biopsy alone is very low.

 .
 When diagnostic tests before surgery have shown that there are cancer cells in a lymph node(s), an axillary node dissection (AND) is needed to remove the nodes in levels one and two of the axilla.This might involve between 5 and 30 nodes as the number of lymph nodes located in each level varies from person to person.

 There are three levels of lymph nodes in the axilla but level three nodes are not routinely removed, as this greatly increases the risk of lymphoedema and shoulder problems without improving cancer outcomes.

 The removed nodes will be examined by the pathologist and the pathology report will indicate how many nodes were removed and how many contained cancer cells.

 AND carries an approximately 10-20% risk of developing lymphoedema in the affected arm.